ionic-team/ionic-docs/docs/angular/platform.md

 ---
-title: Platform | Ionic Platform to Customize Apps to Fit Any Device
+metaTitle: Platform | Ionic Platform to Customize Apps to Fit Any Device
 description: Ionic Platform service can be used to get information about your current device.
 With this information you can completely customize your app to fit any device.
 ---

 # Platform